Are you frustrated by live streaming?

 Just keep in mind if you have a new phone that doesn’t have a 3.5m jack input you’ll need an extra adapter cable here.

 To level up your microphone kit you can go to a wireless lapel system.
-We use a combo of each depending on requirement.
+We use a combo of each depending on the requirement.

 Our wireless lapel kit is the Rodelink Wireless but suggest you go for the Rode Go.